 FIFO, LIFO, or HIFO - which accounting method is the best for cryptocurrency?

-While the answer may vary based on your specific situation, this guide will break down the benefits of each method with the help of a few simple visual examples.
-By the time you finish reading, you’ll better understand which accounting method can help you save money during the tax season.
+While accounting methods can be hard to understand, this article will break down the pros and cons of each method with the help of a few visual examples.
+By the time you finish reading, you’ll understand which accounting method can help you save the most money during the tax season.

 How is cryptocurrency taxed?